 If you’re looking for an upscale, sophisticated environment to take in some sun and some topless women, Bare is just the place for you.
 Located at the Mirage, the trek along a jungle-like path is enough to tell you that you’re not in Kansas anymore.
 Here you’ll find a 14,000-square-foot hideaway that encourages European-style sunbathing aka topless.
 Bare also features two luxurious dipping pools, a full service bar, six plasma screens, sumptuous poolside daybeds and chaise lounges along with well-appointed cabanas.
 This intimate venue offers a more relaxing, chill atmosphere than other day clubs as it lacks the wall-to-wall frenzy that is the vibe at other pools.
 Bare offers guest DJs from Thursday through Monday with a special industry party on Monday.

 When it comes to choosing a Las Vegas pool party, Daylight Beach Club will help you see the light.
-Besides the infamous wave pool and the lazy river, the Daylight venue at the Mandalay Bay offers 50,000-square-feet for performances by DJs and other musical acts including E-Rock, Scooter & Lavelle, Eric D-Lux, DJ Mustard, DJ Scene, and Baauer.
+Besides the infamous wave pool and the lazy river, the Daylight venue at the Mandalay Bay offers 50,000-square-feet for performances by DJs and other musical acts including E-Rock, Rick Ross and more.
 To ensure its place among the extravagant, Daylight features 70 daybeds, 25 cabanas, 6 immense LED screens, and a 5,000 square-foot pool.
 The thirsty can order from a myriad of impeccably prepared frozen cocktails, kick back in the VIP bungalows or dance to hip-hop and top 40.

 If you worship the sun, you can get even closer to it at Drai’s Beachclub; eleven stories closer.
 This palm-studded, rooftop wet wonderland is open Fridays through Sundays and features the best hip-hop artists in Sin City.
 It’s located at the newly opened boutique hotel, The Cromwell.
 Drai’s Beachclub offers views of almost the entire Strip plus the spectacular Bellagio Fountains.
 It also boasts some of the best poolside dining with avocado toast and internationally-themed hot dogs.
 (Just say no to nachos.)
 On the main deck, you’ll find two large pools plus five smaller elevated pools that are shared by the VIP bungalows.
 For the ultimate indulgence, rent one of fifteen mezzanine-level cabanas with private pools, showers, and restrooms.

 Wynn Resorts does it again.
 This time outside at its Encore Beach Club located where else, but at the Encore hotel.
 Never one to skimp on luxury, EBC doesn’t disappoint.
-This 60,000-square-foot, luxurious venue offers a new bar to tempt your tastebuds and some additional cabanas for 2019.
+This 60,000-square-foot, luxurious venue offers multiple bars to tempt your tastebuds and two floors of cabanas and bungalows for 2022.
 The DJ roster is, of course, stellar and includes luminaries such as the Chainsmokers, David Guetta, and Kygo.
 Additionally, EBC has signed MMA champ Conor McGregor to host events at the Wynn properties.
 On Thursday through Sunday evenings, EBC at Night opens it’s doors and boasts not only the pool but what was Surrender nightclub for rocking indoor/outdoor nightswim parties.

 Located at the Aria, Liquid is an adults’ only pool area tucked behind the Aria resort’s three other pools in a world unto itself.
 To give you an idea of how adult this venue is, the bar features an extensive champagne list ranging from $15 for a house glass to $17,500 for a 1.5 liter bottle of Veuve Clicquot Yellow Label.
 At just 16,000-square-feet, Liquid is smaller and far more intimate than other Las Vegas pool parties.
 Guests can settle themselves into sumptuous luxury in one of Liquid’s eight massive private cabanas, each of which comes complete with a 40″ fat screen TV, mini fridge and private pool.